alphagov/re-build-systems-test/docs/docs_for_re/README.md

 This allows the product team to setup authentication to the Jenkins via Github OAuth.

 An app needs to be created for each environment (and therefore URL) the team created.
-Use these settings (placeholders you need to replace are in square brackets):

-* Application name:  re-build-auth-app-[team name]-[environment] , e.g. `re-build-auth-app-eidas-dev`
+Use the following settings to setup your app.
+Any fields or options that are not mentioned here can be left blank or with their default value.

+The [URL] will follow the pattern `https://[environment].[team_name].build.gds-reliability.engineering`.

+* GitHub App name:  `re-build-auth-[team name]-[environment]` , e.g. `re-build-auth-app-eidas-dev`.
+You may have to deviate from this format if it exceeds 34 characters.

+* Description:  Build system for [URL]

 * Homepage URL:  [URL]

-* Application description:  Build system for [URL]

-* Authorization callback URL:  [URL]/securityRealm/finishLogin
+* User authorization callback URL:  [URL]/securityRealm/finishLogin

+* Webhook URL: [URL]

+* Permissions > Organization members: `Access: Read-only`

 ## Provide the app credentials to the product team